dalsawlsxaud-del/live-sub-translator-kor/README.md

 # English

 ## What is this?
-Live Sub captures whatever audio your computer is playing (course videos, YouTube, audio inside DCC tools like Unreal Engine) and shows real-time Korean subtitles on screen — useful for English courses (Boundless, Gnomon, etc.) that don't ship with subtitles.
+Live Sub captures whatever audio your computer is playing and shows real-time Korean subtitles on screen — useful for English courses that don't ship with subtitles.

 ## Features
 - Works with **any site or player** — captures system audio directly, not tied to YouTube captions